 - The price of this Meade ETX 90 scope is really low, considering all its specs, features, and high functionality.

-- If you’re a beginner, the large collection of planets and star clusters in the library will quench your thirst of knowledge.
-With 30,000 objects, this feature of the Meade ETX 90 telescope will keep you busy for months, and introduce you to a new world.
+- The Meade ETX 90 telescope will keep you busy for months, and introduce you to a new world.

-- Meade telescopes reviews note that both the tripod and the mount of the ETX 90 are included.
-So there’s no need to invest in additional accessories.
-The tripod is essential for sharp photos and image stabilization, especially if you don’t have steady hands.
+- Meade telescope reviews note that the mount of the ETX 90 is included, so there’s no need to invest in another one.

 - Just like with their other Meade telescopes, the ETX 90 performs wonderfully.
 This instrument delivers crisp optics, impressive enough for astrophotography.